Napier Spring Open Gardens Competition

 - Small spaces ( e.g.: Pot garden , a dedicated flower bed, balcony etc )

-All garden entrants must be willing to open their gardens during the NWP Spring festival day at the designated times below.
+All garden entrants must be willing to open their gardens for a an hour or two during the NWP Spring festival day.

 Entry By Hand:

 Place your completed entry form in an envelope and pop it into box provided at THE TIP OF AFRICA NURSERY situated at Moerse Farm Stall.

 Reference: open gardens & your name.
 Please send to Jenni: firstname.lastname@example.org.

 The Garden competition is to give the community something positive to look forward to in a safe environment outside.
 Please have Hand Gel at entrance.
 We can supply signs with NO MASK, NO ENTRY.

 Depending on the size of your garden, we advise you use your discretion as to how many people gain access at any one time.
 More information here.